 ANS: CARDIO does not always equal RUNNING

-So, no cardio does not mean running. you could go for a MMA class, capoeira class, yoga, indoor cycling, or any of the other hundred odd options that you could get off the Fitato app, and fulfill your daily cardio requirement.
+So, no cardio does not mean running. you could go for an MMA class, capoeira class, yoga, indoor cycling, or any of the other hundred-odd options that you could get off the Fitato app, and fulfill your daily cardio requirement.

 FAQ NO.5: I’m insecure about my body, and feel very shy about hitting the gym/fitness studio among other better bodies people.
 What should I do?

 ANS: Well, your body is your own.
 If you get fat and die of a heart attack, you’ll be the one at loss.
 Not the people who were staring at you in the gym when you went for your daily workout.